mdenet/educationplatform-docker/README.md

 If using a linux based virtual machine, the minimum recommended settings of 3GB system memory and 30GB virtual disk should be used.

+### Mac Preconfiguration
+Docker on Mac defaults to 2GB of system memory which is not sufficient since Docker uses virtualisation to run containers on Mac.
+The minimum recommended value to use as the minimum Docker memory limit is 6GB.
+See the [Docker desktop documentation](https://docs.docker.com/desktop/settings/mac/) for further details on how to configure this.

 ### Windows Preconfiguration
 If using Windows to run the platform, a few additional steps are required.